JaydenM-C/CLtemplate/README.md

 The most straightforward option would be to insert a raw LaTeX command `\starttwocolumn` in the body of the markdown document, before acknowledgements and references (this is the same command used in the TeX file for the [CLV3 Class File Manual](http://cljournal.org/Docs/COLI-manual3.pdf)).
 Unfortunately, this command isn't recognised by R Markdown for some reason.
 Manual insertion of `\starttwocolumn` in the TeX file produced by Pandoc after compiling seems to produce undesirable results as well.

 An alternative is to use the `multicol` package to create a two-column environment in the R Markdown document, using `\begin{multicols}{2}` and `\end{mulitcols}`.
-However, anything inside this environment will be interpreted as raw LaTeX, so you won't be able to use any markdown commands nor specify the placement of your bibliography with the usual R Markdown workaround (inserting a line of raw HTML, ...).
+However, anything inside this environment will be interpreted as raw LaTeX, so you won't be able to use any markdown commands nor specify the placement of your bibliography with the usual R Markdown workaround (inserting a line of raw HTML, `<div id="refs"></div>)`.

 This leaves two options: